 Treatment providers work with many insurances, including:

 Check if my insurance covers rehab

 Addiction Center is not affiliated with any insurance.

 Common Klonopin Drug Combinations

-Taking cocaine may help users stay awake, but it may also give them a false sense of how much Klonopin they can handle.
+Taking Cocaine may help users stay awake, but it may also give them a false sense of how much Klonopin they can handle.
 Cocaine wears off faster than Klonopin, causing the user to take more than intended.
 This could lead to overdose, causing severe complications like coma, seizures, and death.